QAFlag/qaflag.com/docs/json/schema.md

 ## DTO with Class Validator

-The easitest way to do this is with the popular [class-validator](https://www.npmjs.com/package/class-validator) library.
+The easiest way to do this is with the popular [class-validator](https://www.npmjs.com/package/class-validator) library.
 We can define a DTO (or "Data Transfer Object") by defining a class with decorators.

 For example, let's define your DTO as a file called `school.dto.ts`